emilyashburn/emilyashburn.github.io/index.md

 # Extra-curricular Activities
 * Memory Project paintings - Portraits of Kindness (2013-present)
-        * Currently, I have contributed 7 paintings to the Memory Project.
+        * Started contributing to this national project in freshman year of Highschool.
+Currently, I have contributed 7 paintings to the Memory Project.
 Here are some examples of my work:

 * Clubs: InfoSEC, ACM(Association for Computing Machinery), Spartan Game Developers

 * Peer mentor - STAMPS
-        *
+        * Serving as a mentor for new recipients of the STAMPS (Science, Technology and Math Preparation Scholarships) scholarship